 Sly On Diet And Junk Food

 Sly puts a new spin on the phrase “extreme diet”.

-He’s used almost every trick in the book to shed that last pound of body fat in preparation for a movie role, and although he’s put an end to the extreme diets now, he still has some great stories to tell…
+He’s used every trick in the book to shed that last pound of body fat in preparation for a big movie role, and although he’s put an end to the extreme diets now, he still has some great stories to tell…

-“I think of my body as a sports car”, explains Sly.
+“I think of my body as a sports car,” explains Sly.

-If I know I’m going to be working out then I’ll prepare myself with the right nutrition to enhance my training, but if I know I’m not going to be exercising that day then I usually cut my intended calories in half for that day.
+If I know I’m going to be working out, then I’ll prepare myself with the right nutrition to enhance that training.
+But if I know I’m not going to be working out, then I usually cut my intended calories in half for that day.

 This way, I can remain on target even if I have a week where I’m only able to hit the gym, say, twice.

 If it’s a particularly busy and I’m also training, I’ll fill my tank up.
 But if I don’t need the fuel, then I won’t have it.
 I’ll let it run on half empty.”